falconsmilie/phospy/docs/validation.md

 - numeric sample columns must still be numeric after coercion
 - `localization_prob` must be in `[0, 1]`
 - `predMat` scores must be in `[0, 1]` where present
-- `predMat` may include `NaN` values to represent missing or unusable kinase scores, but infinite values are rejected
 - file paths must exist and point to files
 - comparison pairs must use known schema groups and must not be duplicated
 - downstream kinase analysis needs overlap between `predMat` and the phosphosite matrix